shalforb/film_rec_API/readme.md

 ### The App

 Currently in the development phase, this user-focused & innovative application aims to change the way film enthusiasts discover and enjoy movies.
-With a goal to make the process of finding new films engaging and personalized, the application's mission is to transform the often tedious task of movie discovery into a seamless, enjoyable experience.
+With a goal to make the process of finding new films engaging and personalised, the application's mission is to transform the often tedious task of movie discovery into a seamless, enjoyable experience.

 As it stands, the application currently functions as an API web server, facilitating user interaction with a vast film database.
 The users can explore, rate, and review films, as well as maintain their personal user profiles.
 The server-side logic allows for user authentication, rating films, and browsing through the expansive film library, which sets the stage for future plans.

-The core aspect of the application, a personalized film recommendation feature, is currently under development.
+The core aspect of the application, a personalised film recommendation feature, is currently under development.
 This feature will incorporate user's film ratings, viewing history, and their unique interests to offer a curated selection of movies catered to their personal taste.
 This has the potential to significantly reduce the time users spend searching for new films to watch, enhancing user experience, and fostering a deeper engagement with the platform.

 ### The Problem
-The problem this application aims to solve is the lack of personalized film recommendations for users.
+The problem this application aims to solve is the lack of personalised film recommendations for users.
 Many film databases exist, but very few of them offer recommendations that are tailored to a user's viewing history and interests.
 This lack of personalization can make finding new films to watch a daunting task given the vast number of options available.
-This is where the application will truly shine - by providing a personalized movie discovery experience that is as enjoyable as watching the films themselves.
+This is where the application will truly shine - by providing a personalised movie discovery experience that is as enjoyable as watching the films themselves.

-The problem this app is designed to solve is providing personalized film recommendations to users.
-While there are many film databases available, not all of them offer personalized recommendations based on a user's viewing history and interests.
+The problem this app is designed to solve is providing personalised film recommendations to users.
+While there are many film databases available, not all of them offer personalised recommendations based on a user's viewing history and interests.
 Finding new films to watch can be overwhelming given the vast number of options available.
-Providing personalized recommendations makes the process easier and more enjoyable for users, and can lead to them discovering films they might not have found on their own.
+Providing personalised recommendations makes the process easier and more enjoyable for users, and can lead to them discovering films they might not have found on their own.

 This problem significantly affects users who are avid film enthusiasts and constantly looking for new films to watch.
-Without personalized recommendations, they often end up wasting a significant amount of time scrolling through countless films, sometimes ending up with choices that don't align with their preferences.
+Without personalised recommendations, they often end up wasting a significant amount of time scrolling through countless films, sometimes ending up with choices that don't align with their preferences.
 This process can be frustrating and may lead to a lack of interest in exploring new films over time.

 ### The Power of Personalization
 The importance of personalization can't be understated in today's world.
-Users are more likely to engage with platforms that provide personalized experiences.
+Users are more likely to engage with platforms that provide personalised experiences.
 This is because these platforms not only offer convenience but also cater to individual tastes and preferences, which is crucial in an age where the consumption of media content is at an all-time high.

-Existing film databases, while comprehensive, often fall short when it comes to providing a truly personalized experience.
+Existing film databases, while comprehensive, often fall short when it comes to providing a truly personalised experience.
 Some of them do offer a basic level of personalization but it's not up to par with the rapidly evolving tastes and preferences of users.
 Users end up having to resort to multiple platforms to get relevant film recommendations, creating a disjointed and inconvenient experience.

 Hence, there is a clear need for a more sophisticated and user-focused film recommendation platform.
-By offering personalized film recommendations, this app aims to fill this gap, streamlining users' search for new films and enhancing their overall film discovery experience.
+By offering personalised film recommendations, this app aims to fill this gap, streamlining users' search for new films and enhancing their overall film discovery experience.
 This, in turn, will increase user engagement and satisfaction, while also promoting a diverse range of films that might otherwise get overlooked.

 ## **R3: Database System Selection and Justification**